Reports on Monday have claimed Apple is investigating the possibility of launching its own mobile network for iPhone users

 The Apple SIM initiative, which makes it easier for iPad owners to switch mobile networks at the drop of a hat, will play into the plans.

-The report says: “Here's how an Apple MVNO will work: Instead of paying your carrier every month, you will pay Apple directly for data, calls, and texts.
-Apple then provides you with everything you used to get from your carrier, but the Apple SIM switches between carriers to get the best service.
-The telecoms companies auction capacity to Apple so it can run the service.”
+The report says: “Here’s how an Apple MVNO will work: Instead of paying your carrier every month, you will pay Apple directly for data, calls, and texts.

 According to the report Apple plans to launch iCloud Voicemail before it allows customers to jump on board with an MVNO.
 This would free voicemail from carriers in much the same way Apple has been able to do with text messages through the iMessage platform.